McGill-NLP/AURORA/README.md

 2. A benchmark for testing diverse editing skills (AURORA-Bench): object-centric, action-centric, reasoning-centric, and global edits
 3. Human ratings on AURORA-Bench, i.e. for other researchers working image editing metrics

+You can also check out our [Huggingface dataset](https://huggingface.co/datasets/McGill-NLP/AURORA).

 ### Training Data (AURORA)

 The edit instructions are stored as `data/TASK/train.json` for each of the four tasks.